GeomScale/volesti/README.md

 ###  Installation

-To install volesti of the current branch, in folder `/root/R-proj` run:
+To install volesti of the current branch, in folder `/root/R-proj` run the following command in `R`:
 ```r
 Rcpp::compileAttributes()
 devtools::install()